 We loved Sara’s essay, where she distilled the Draw the Lines mission so effectively.
-Judges also applauded her novel approach to drawing a map.
+We also applauded her novel approach to drawing a map.
 Granted, Sara has some pretty impressive skills and is now a two-time DTL honoree.
 But if she can draw a fair map with solid metrics in 90 minutes, then it’s clear that Pennsylvanians are ready, willing and able to take the lead on this key component of democracy in 2021.

 What if the independent citizens commission weren't well funded and we only had a limited amount of time and resources to draw a fair map?
 How fast could a map be drawn and how fairly?